maykar/plex_assistant/README.md

   command: Play Breaking Bad
 ```

+I've tried to take into account many different ways that commands could be phrased.
+If you find a phrase that isn't working and you feel should be implemented, please make an issue.

 ***Music and audio aren't built in yet, only shows and movies at the moment.***

 ## Supporting Development